 Now that you’ve created a kickass freebie – it’s time to GET IT OUT THERE!

 There are a million and one ways you can promote your freebie, but here are a few of my favorites:

-- In forums or other places your readers hang out
+- Forums or other places your readers hang out

-- As a quick one-liner or “PS” in the signature field of your emails, below your name & contact info.
+- A quick one-liner or “PS” in the signature field of your emails, below your name & contact info.

 The worst thing you can do is spend days actually creating the freebie, and then not spend enough time promoting it!

 Having a plan is the key to consistency.
 First, brainstorm topics and look up upcoming events you want to promote.
 Next, plan your newsletters for the next 2-3 months so you’ll know about every event or update that’s coming up or promotions you can include in your emails.